 - If an open wound is present along with the thighbone fracture, it requires bleeding control or lowering the risk for infection

-- Surgery is required in managing most cases.
-The leg is placed into traction before surgery.
+- Surgery is necessary in managing most cases.
+The leg is in traction before surgery.
 The traction pulls the bones into the right position.
 During surgery, the doctor will utilize plates, screws or rods to secure the bone in the correct position.

-With proper treatment, a thighbone fracture might take up to 4 months to fully recuperate.
-The individual might be required to perform special exercises to improve the strength and flexibility of the leg.
+Generally, with proper treatment, a thighbone fracture might take up to 4 months to fully recuperate.
+In addition, the individual might be required to perform special exercises to improve the strength and flexibility of the leg.